 Best Overall: Fever-Tree Premium Indian Tonic Water

-“Fever-Tree produces high-quality tonics that enhance normal cocktails,” says Juan Fernandez, the beverage director at The Ballantyne in Charlotte, North Carolina.
-“Best of all, it has a solid lineup—Classic, Light, Mediterranean, Elderflower, Aromatic, Lemon, Citrus, and Cucumber.”
+“Fever-Tree produces high-quality tonics that enhance normal cocktails,” says Juan Fernandez, restaurant and bar manager at The Ballantyne in Charlotte, North Carolina.
+“Best of all, it has a solid lineup—Classic, Light, Mediterranean, Elderflower, Aromatic, Lemon, and Cucumber.”

-All ingredients are harvested from natural sources: quinine from the Democratic Republic of Congo, ginger from the Ivory Coast, and lemons from Sicily.
-The star of the show, however, is the premium Indian Tonic—a must for G&Ts.
-All in all, it's is a straightforward, high-end, readily available option.
+All ingredients are harvested from natural sources, including quinine from the Democratic Republic of Congo, oils from Mexican bitter orange, ginger from the Ivory Coast, and lemons from Sicily.
+The star of the show, however, is the Premium Indian Tonic—a must for G&Ts.
+All in all, it's a straightforward, high-end, and readily available option.

 Most Authentic: East Imperial Old World Tonic Water